anufrievroman/calcure/readme.md

 - Start week on any day

-## Installation and running
+## Installation

+### On Arch-based distributions

+The package `calcure` is avalible in AUR.
+Simply install it with `yay -S calcure` or with your favourite AUR helper

+### On other distributions

 Simply copy the **calcure** file into a directory with your binaries, for example into `home/user/.local/bin`

-Then, run by just typing `calcure` in a linux terminal.

 In case of permission error, you'll need to make the file executable `chmod =rwx calcure`.

+## Usage

+Run by typing `calcure` in a linux terminal.

+## Dependencies

-Also, it requires python 3 to run.
-If you don't have it, install `python` package from your standard repository.
+It only requires python 3.
+You should have it by deafult, but if you don't, install `python` package from your standard repository.

 ## Key bindings